splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/instrument-java-application.rst

 To generate all the basic installation commands for your environment and application, use the Java guided setup.
 To access the Java guided setup, follow these steps:

 #.
 Log in to Observability Cloud.
 #.
+Open the :new-page:`Java guided setup <https://login.signalfx.com/#/gdi/scripted/otel-connector-windows/step-1?category=all&gdiState=%7B"integrationId":"otel-connector-windows"%7D>`.
+Optionally, you can navigate to the guided setup on your own:
+   #.
 In the left navigation menu, select :menuselection:`Data Management`.
    #.
 Select :guilabel:`Add Integration` to open the :guilabel:`Integrate Your Data` page.
    #.
 In the integration filter menu, select :guilabel:`By Product`.
    #.
 Select the :guilabel:`APM` product.
    #.
 Select the :guilabel:`Java` tile to open the Java guided setup.

 .. _install-enable-jvm-agent: